scheb/2fa/doc/providers/custom.rst

 .. code-block:: php

-   public function validateAuthenticationCode(mixed $user, string $authenticationCode): bool;
+   public function validateAuthenticationCode(object $user, string $authenticationCode): bool;

 This method is responsible for validating the authentication code entered by the user.
 Return ``true`` if the code was correct or ``false`` when it was wrong.